markrcosta/ADVANCE/README.md

 4. lastNameGenderize.R: makes the api call and stores gender in separate files
 5. authorIDLastName.R: merges the gender returned with the first literal and the authorID

+After we obtain the data, we have to write the predicted gender to the database.
+The code in the file below only writes the gender predicted by the name in the first position.

+6. Neo4jGender.R

+Now down to the running of the disambiguation and gender polling.

+7. Main.R
+8. RetrieveAuthorPaperData.R
+9. FoSAnalysisByYear.R
+10. Disambiguation2.R
+11.